 The first is developments in overseas economic activity and prices and in global financial and capital markets.
 Although inflation rates in the United States and Europe are lower than a while ago, inflationary pressure has remained on a global basis.
 In this situation, overseas central banks have continued to raise their policy interest rates.
 On this point, it is expected in the baseline scenario that inflation rates around the world will decline gradually and that overseas economies will continue to grow, albeit at a moderate pace.
 That said, vigilance against the risk of inflation rates staying elevated through wage increases has remained high, mainly in advanced economies.
-In this situation, there is concern in global financial and capital markets over whether it is possible to contain inflation and maintain economic growth simultaneously.
-In addition, there was a phase when market participants' risk sentiment deteriorated, mainly due to the effects of issues surrounding some financial institutions in the United States and Europe.
-With central banks continuing to make policy interest rate hikes, there is also a risk that global financial conditions will tighten further, mainly through adjustments in asset prices, fluctuations in foreign exchange markets, changes in financial institutions' lending positions, and capital outflows from emerging economies, and that this will eventually lead to overseas economies deviating downward from the baseline scenario.
+In addition, there is concern in global financial and capital markets over whether it is possible to contain inflation and maintain economic growth simultaneously.
+With the continuing impact of policy interest rate hikes, there is also a risk that global financial conditions will tighten further, mainly through adjustments in asset prices, fluctuations in foreign exchange markets, changes in financial institutions' lending positions, and capital outflows from emerging economies, and that this will eventually lead to overseas economies deviating downward from the baseline scenario.
 Taking these risks into account, it is necessary to pay due attention to developments in financial and foreign exchange markets and their impact on Japan's economic activity and prices.
-Meanwhile, regarding China, where the resumption of economic activity has progressed rapidly, there are high uncertainties over the pace of materialization of pent-up demand in terms of both upside and downside risks.
+Meanwhile, regarding the Chinese economy, there are high uncertainties surrounding the future pace of pick-up, as adjustment pressure has remained in the labor and real estate markets.

 The second factor is developments in the situation surrounding Ukraine and the associated developments in prices of commodities, including grains.
 Depending on the course of this situation, downward pressure on overseas economies, particularly the euro area, could heighten.
 In addition, although prices of commodities, including grains, have declined on the whole after reaching their peak around the middle of last year, there are extremely high uncertainties regarding the outlook, such as over geopolitical factors -- particularly the situation surrounding Ukraine -- and the effects of efforts by countries around the world toward addressing climate change.
 Given that Japan is an importer of commodities such as energy and grains (e.g., wheat), a rise in these prices due to supply factors puts greater downward pressure on the economy through an increase in import costs, as this rise is not accompanied by an expansion in external demand or an increase in exports.
-Such deterioration in the terms of trade squeezes corporate profits and households' real income, and this could lead business fixed investment and private consumption to deviate downward from the baseline scenario through more cautious spending behavior of firms and households.
+It is expected in the baseline scenario that the terms of trade will improve, but if they were to deteriorate again, this could squeeze corporate profits and households' real income and lead business fixed investment and private consumption to deviate downward from the baseline scenario through more cautious spending behavior of firms and households.
 On the other hand, if prices of commodities, including grains, see a clearer downtrend, the economy could deviate upward.

 The third factor considered from a somewhat long-term perspective is firms' and households' medium- to long-term growth expectations.
-It is expected that factors such as moves toward digitalization, which reflect the experience of COVID-19 and intensifying labor shortages, and progress on efforts with a view to decarbonization will change Japan's economic structure and people's working styles.
+It is expected that factors such as moves toward digitalization, which reflect the experience of COVID-19 and intensifying labor shortages, and progress on efforts with a view to decarbonization and on labor market reform will change Japan's economic structure and people's working styles.
 Furthermore, the heightened geopolitical risks could change the trend of globalization, which has supported the growth of the global economy to date.
 Depending on how firms and households react to these changes, their medium- to long-term growth expectations, the potential growth rate, and the output gap could go either up or down.